ray17n/smart_reservations/README.md

 ##To dos

-### Currently working (v7.x-1.1)
+### Currently working
   - Reservations:
-    - new states workflow: Created, Submitted, Pending customer verification, Pending confirmation payments, Confirmed, Checked-in, Completed, Cancelled.
-    - after submitting, add more info to the message to the administrator.
+    - After submitting, add more info to the message to the administrator.
-    - after submitting, add more info to the message to the client.
+    - After submitting, add more info to the message to the client.
-    - improve internal storage data when submitting a new reservation.
+    - Improve internal storage data when submitting a new reservation.
-    - improve workflow when creating a new reservation with an admin account.
+    - Improve workflow when creating a new reservation with an admin account.
   - Accommodation units:
     - Not available when unpublished.
-    - show a calculated rate sample applying the multiplier rate.
+    - Show a calculated rate sample applying the multiplier rate.
   - Rates per night.
 Improve entry data workflow.
   - When making a reservation, control if user goes back with the back button of the web browser.